 As an esthetician, I perform extractions during facials and many reference this as proof that “even professionals do it”—so it must be the right thing to do, right?
 Nope.
 You know your home DIY pimple-popping looks nothing like a facial treatment.
 To compare these is like comparing brushing your teeth at home to going to the dentist for a cleaning.

-Professionals are trained, experienced, have appropriate tools and perform a customized skincare process.
+There are differences between pimple popping and professional extractions.
+Professionals are trained, experienced, have appropriate tools and perform a customized skin care process.
 Could you learn this process and successfully do extractions at home though?

-The extraction process is not rocket science.
+The process of pimple extraction is not rocket science.
 I believe everyone could learn it.
 However, even if you know exactly what to do, there are also the angle and pressure differences that occur when you work on yourself compared to working on another person.
 Your side-eyed squinting and awkward face-yoga while trying to pop your pimples is proof.
 You know what I am talking about.
-It’s not good for your skin, won’t create a healthy extraction, and, although you may pop the skin, you’re not doing yourself any good.
+Popping pimples is not good for your skin, won’t create a healthy extraction, and, although you may pop the skin, you’re not doing yourself any good.

 Honestly, I understand the compulsion from experience and I am certain with a little education and commitment I know you can stop if you want to.
 The first step is to understand why you are popping your skin.

 You have heard repeatedly don’t pick at your skin, acne, or pimples.
-Yet, it’s a difficult habit to break.
+Yet, it’s one of things making your acne worse and a difficult habit to break.
 It can be addictive even.
 Excessive skin picking can be a sign that stress or other concerns in a patient’s life need to be addressed and may be a sign of a mental health disorder.

 One possibility is called excoriation disorder.
 This is a diagnosable condition where the patient has “repetitive and compulsive picking of skin which results in tissue damage”.
 This condition only affects 2-5% of the population though.
 Picking or popping is not always a sign of a larger issue.
 It could even be seen as a necessity in some instances.